 In the United Kingdom, your individual way of speaking English expresses your social standing, as well as your regional or local identity – even today.
 You may have seen the musical My Fair Lady, based on a 1912 play by Bernard Shaw, in a UK theater.
 In this comedy, the eccentric language scholar Professor Higgins transforms the working-class flower girl Eliza into a perfect lady – by teaching her “proper” English.

 We have come a long way since what is known as “Received Pronunciation” or “RP” – aka “the Queen’s English”, “Oxford English”, or “BBC English” – was considered the best manner of speaking, associated with a sound education and social privilege.
 Since the 1960s and 1970s, regional English dialects have risen in popularity.
 They are no longer automatically regarded as “inferior”.

 You do still hear RP English these days.
-The members of the Royal Family adhere to the Queen’s English, as do current Prime Minister David Cameron and Boris Johnson, the Mayor of London.
+The members of the Royal Family adhere to the Queen’s English, as do current Prime Minister Theresa May and Boris Johnson, Secretary of State for Foreign Affairs.
 On the present-day channels of the BBC, though, news readers and moderators speak with an array of regional accents: from Scottish English, with its distinctive ‘r’, or the Scottish-influenced “Geordie” of Newcastle-upon-Tyne, over the northern burr of Yorkshire and the “Scouse” sound from the Liverpool area, to the Estuary English of Greater London and the very southeast.